-Below are some of the factors that can increase the risk of bladder stones:
+Below are some factors that can

 Although some bladder stones do not produce any symptoms, they can still lead to complications if they are not removed.
-The two main complications are:
+The two main

-- Urinary tract infections: repeated infections.
+- Urinary tract infections: Repeated infections can occur.

-Diagnosis of bladder stones can include a number of different tests:
+Diagnosis of bladder stones can

 - Urinalysis: A urine sample might be tested for signs of blood, bacteria, and crystallized minerals.

 - Spiral CT scan: CT scans combine multiple X-ray images to build a detailed image of internal organs.

 - Ultrasound: This type of scan creates an image by bouncing high frequency sound waves off of internal organs.